Who Is Uketsu?

 Plot Summary

-Kurihara analyzes Yuzuki’s hand-drawn floor plan of the estate.
+Kurihara analyzes Yuzuki's hand-drawn floor plan of the estate.
 He identifies several anomalies.
 All the rooms on the right side of the house lack windows entirely.
-There is a set of fusuma (Japanese sliding doors) that are permanently jammed shut.
-Kurihara traces the structure’s hidden layout: a confinement room exists behind the altar, accessible only through the secondary passage masked by the jammed fusuma.
+A set of fusuma (Japanese sliding doors) is permanently jammed shut.
+Kurihara traces the structure's hidden layout.

 Her father eventually lost his mind and died by suicide.